GrahamChalfant/Graham_Portfolio/README.md

 The graph below shows each models performance by partition on accuracy, f-score, precision, and recall.
 ![](/images/AIP_Model_Comparison.png)

 The graph below shows the two cost scenarios which were estimated based on annual mortgage payments in the UK.
+Profits would be mortgage payments recieved by the bank and costs are advertising costs.
 ![](/images/AIP_Confusion_Matrix_Costs.png)